Space-Miller-AI/Jeremy-Space-EU-Climate-Law-Assistant/README.md

 6. Training and Awareness:
    - The bot conducts training sessions and provides resources to legal professionals and businesses to increase awareness and understanding of EU climate laws and their implications.

-By leveraging this platform, users can access advanced legal analysis and advice on EU climate change issues, ensuring effective and compliant approaches to climate-related matters.